aws-samples/amazon-serverless-datalake-workshop/serverlessdatalake2018.md

 #### LoadSampleData
 This is a custom CloudFormation resource the pre-populates the sample data and cleans up the IngestionBucket when the stack is turned off.

+It also uploads the lab instructions to the bucket and will substitute the actual bucket name into the instructions in order to reduce the number of copy and paste errors.

 ```YAML
   LoadSampleData:
     Type: Custom::LoadSampleData